MarioRP-01/softwear-test/README.md

 - Manage users: where an admin can ban a user, make a user admin or revoke admin privilege from a user.

 - Manage products: where an admin can create and delete products.

+- About: some information about us: the brand, our values and the webpage.

+- Purchase history: different purchases with the products information.

+- User profile: account details of each user.

 ## Entities